archiewald/archiewald.github.io/_posts/programming-notes.md

 But you don't want to keep code snippets or shell commands in your notebook to use daily.
 You would rather put that stuff in more copy-paste friendly environment.

-I still use notebook with my calendar to sum-up challenges I met just as short tags I can recognize in few next days.
-Then if I find time I evaluate it into a digital note with a code snippet or so.
+I still use notebook with my calendar to sum-up challenges I met everyday.
+I write them as short tags I can recognize in few next days.
+When I find time I evaluate them into digital notes with code snippets or so.

 ### Google Keep

 Some day I started using Google Keep.
-It is simple, has a nice UX and integrates easily with Chrome, Gmail, Goggle Calendar.
-What I missed is code snippets/markdown support which is crucial to keep software related notes.
+It is a simple app, has a nice UX and integrates easily with Chrome, Gmail, Goggle Calendar.
+What I missed is a code snippets/markdown support which is crucial to keep software related notes.
 The same goes with Evernote and every usual notes capturing app.

 ### Github gists